Is it Safe Driving with Red Fluid Leaking from Car?

 If you observe some sort of red or pink fluid leaking from car, it is necessary to figure out what is wrong with your car right away.
 Pink or red fluid leaking from car mostly indicates a problem with the transmission.

 Fluid leaking from a car is generally not a good signal and in most cases, it can bring about a lot of panic for its owner.

 The fluid used in the gearbox is a distinctive red or green color.
-So, it’s easy to determine whether the leaked fluid comes from transmission of somewhere else.
+So, it’s easy to determine whether the leaked fluid comes from transmission or somewhere else.

-Any expert mechanic will advise immediate fix if there is any problem in the gearbox.
+Any expert mechanic will advise immediate fixes if there is any problem in the gearbox.
 But, can you drive the car with a leak in the fuel line or some other components of the transmission?

 Why Does the Transmission Fluid Leak?